 The Domino Park Fountain is the hub of the park and is surrounded by wooden steps where you’ll always see people lounging and congregating.
 The fountain, which features 88 customizable water jets, also doubles as a performance space for community events.

 Interestingly, the park was designed by the same architect who worked on the High Line, and Domino Park also has an elevated pathway from which you can see the East River, the Williamsburg Bridge, and the skyline.
 Other amenities in this beautiful NY park include a dog run, volleyball and bocce courts, a playing field, and the delicious Tacocina taco stand.

 11. Hudson River Park, the best New York City park to visit with kids

 A unique city park in New York that you should definitely visit is Hudson River Park.
 It’s a great place to go with kids, friends, or even by yourself if you want to enjoy some fresh air, waterfront views, and a variety of activities.

-Hudson River Park is a long, narrow green space in NYC that runs from Tribeca to Chelsea’s Meatpacking District.
+Hudson River Park is a long, narrow green space in NYC that runs from Tribeca to Chelsea’s Meatpacking District, one of the trendy neighborhoods in NYC.
 The waterside urban park is part of the Manhattan Waterfront Greenway and spans 550 acres along the Hudson River, making it the second-largest park in the borough.
 If you simply walk the length of the park, you’ll pass One WTC, Greenwich Village, Hudson Yards, and several other areas.
 Moreover, the park connects to Riverside and Battery Park.

 Within Hudson River Park, you’ll find various amenities and recreational facilities, including walking and biking paths, tennis and basketball courts, beach volleyball, soccer fields, batting cages, and a skatepark.
 There is also a dog run for pet owners and a playground for the kiddos.
 Little Island, another great place to go in NYC with kids, is also part of the park.